5DMKII + 100mm f/2.8, 2.5sec at f/4.5, ISO 640

 Yesterday, I ran outside with my 5DMKII and my tripod to grab a shot of the lunar eclipse at midnight — half in pjs and wearing a beaver hat. :P

-It was so foggy and cloudy that it took Pete and I about 15 minutes to find the moon.
+It was so foggy and cloudy that it took me about 15 minutes to find the moon.
 We were about to call an “epic eclipse fail” when the cloud cover broke, and the moon appeared behind my building…

 I darted under my building and pointed my longest lens, the 100mm f/2.8, straight up at the sky.
 I cranked my ISO to 6400 and used live view to focus on the moon and frame in the building.
 Then, I switched back to camera view and decreased my ISO to 640 and used a shutter release remote to snap this.
 The moon was only visible for about 5 minutes, so I only got about 10 shots.
 I did briefly think what I would have gotten with this 800mm I got to fondle at Canon Press room at the 2010 Olympics…